rehoming or surrendering a pet

 If you’ve considered the points above and still cannot keep your animal, another option is to rehome him or her yourself.
 It’s important to do this in a responsible manner to ensure a loving & caring new home for them!

-Make sure the pet is up-to-date on veterinary care and spayed or neutered.
-There are low-cost options and this can increase their chances of finding a responsible forever home.
+• Make sure the pet is up-to-date on veterinary care and spayed or neutered.
+There are low-cost options and this significantly increases their chances of finding a responsible forever home.

-Even if you don’t intend to require an adoption fee, NEVER outwardly advertise your pet online as “free to a good home.”
-Unfortunately, this may put your animal in the wrong hands.
+• Even if you don’t intend to require an adoption fee, NEVER outwardly advertise your pet online as “free to a good home.”
+This may put your animal in the wrong hands.
 When you’re unable to keep your pet, it is your responsibility to ensure a safe new home for them to the best of your ability.
 They’re counting on you!

-Take the time to meet potential adopters in person (at a public location), and screen them with relevant questions.
-Check out Petfinder’s rehoming tips for quality example questions.
+• Take the time to meet potential adopters in person (at a public location), and screen them with relevant questions.
+Check out Petfinder’s rehoming tips for example questions.
 How an adopter answers these questions can give you an immediate feeling if they’d be a good owner for your pet or not.
-Trust your intuition and gut instinct!
+Trust your intuition and gut instinct.

 surrendering to wahs